TomerGamerTV/yoshunko/README.md

 </details>

 **Yoshunko** is a server emulator for the game **Zenless Zone Zero**.
 Its main goal is to provide rich functionality and customization capabilities, while keeping the codebase simple. **Yoshunko** doesn't use any third-party dependencies, except for the zig standard library, of course.
+Because the original dev broke Windows support and didn't bother fixing it I decided to do it myself.
+The outcome is that there are a little bit more setup instructions than the original repo.
+But this is still the preferred way, instead of joining the server of this narcissist and hoping to get some help.

 ## Getting started